-In May 2012, the Agency began offering the Fannie Mae HFA Preferred Risk Sharing[TM] loan product for borrowers who meet the qualifying guidelines.
-The HFA Preferred Risk Sharing[TM] loan product enables eligible state housing finance agencies to deliver loans with up to 97 percent loan-to-value ratios without mortgage insurance.
+In May 2012, the Agency began offering the Fannie Mae HFA Preferred Risk SharingTM loan product for borrowers who meet the qualifying guidelines.
+The HFA Preferred Risk SharingTM loan product enables eligible state housing finance agencies to deliver loans with up to 97 percent loan-to-value ratios without mortgage insurance.
 The loan product carries a higher Fannie Mae guarantee fee and the Agency must agree to repurchase the loan if it becomes delinquent in the first 12 months and remains delinquent for four consecutive months thereafter, or if the loan is delinquent at the 12th month, does not become current and remains delinquent for four consecutive months thereafter.
-To date, Fannie Mae has requested that the Agency repurchase 18 loans.
+To date, Fannie Mae has requested that the Agency repurchase 23 loans.
 Currently, the Agency has authority to purchase HFA Preferred Risk Sharing loans under an agreement with Fannie Mae that does not have an expiration date.
 If those loans are Program Loans and are pooled into Program Securities acquired with proceeds of Bonds, the Program Securities will have the same Fannie Mae guaranty as other Fannie Mae Securities.

 Effective for loans with application dates in Fannie Mae's underwriting system on and after September 5, 2019, Fannie Mae will only make available the HFA Preferred Risk SharingTM loan product to borrowers whose qualifying income, as calculated pursuant to Fannie Mae's underwriting standards, is not greater than 80 percent of area median income.
+Effective July 1, 2020, the HFA Preferred Risk SharingTM loan product will not be made available by Fannie Mae; the Agency ceased taking commitments for those loans on April 1, 2020.